 One of the appeals of no credit check loans is right there in the name: This is a lender that won’t be checking your credit.
 Hard credit checks will often lower a person’s score, after all, and when you’ve got lousy credit, that’s the last thing you need!

 But there is a difference between not checking your credit score and not checking your ability to repay.
 And even if a lender isn’t doing the former, they definitely should be doing the latter.
 If they’re not, you should take that as a flashing red warning sign.

-Even if a lender isn’t checking your credit score, there are ways that they can check your ability to afford a given loan.
+Even if a lender isn’t hard checking your credit score, there are still ways that they can check your ability to afford a given loan.
 One thing they can do verify your income.
 Another way is by running a soft credit check that won’t affect your score.

 Lenders that don’t do any of the things are sending a message loud and clear: That it doesn’t matter to them whether or not you can actually afford your loan.
 And if you have to roll over your loan or take out a new loan immediately after paying off your old one, that’s all the better for them.

 Finding a company that checks your ability to repay is a great way to avoid predatory bad credit lenders.
 Otherwise, you could find yourself trapped in an unceasing cycle of debt, taking out loan after loan without ever getting closer to being out of debt.

 You’ll find these with bad credit and no credit check loans, but they can be even worse when it comes to products like secured credit cards and debit cards.
 In some cases, you could end up paying exorbitant fees simply to access money that’s already yours!

 This is why it’s critical that you read the fine print before signing up for any financial product, whether that be a loan, a credit a debit card, or a lease.
 And if a product comes with lots of hidden fees or extra charges, then that’s a sign that this not the product for you.